What you should do to ensure email deliverability with SendGrid

 Reference: Official Documentation

-Create unsubscribe groups for each type of email.
+Create unsubscribe groups for different types of emails.

-If recipients can only choose "unsubscribe from all," they tend to hit the spam report button.
-By allowing category-specific choices, they can unsubscribe from just the unwanted categories.
+If recipients can only choose to "stop all emails," they tend to hit the spam report button.
+Letting them choose by category allows them to unsubscribe only from unwanted categories.
 This reduces spam reports, protecting your sender reputation.

-By the way, SendGrid automatically handles suppression for addresses that bounce or report spam, so no configuration is needed for that.
+Incidentally, SendGrid automatically handles suppression for addresses that bounce or report spam, so no configuration is needed.

 Initial Setup Complete

-At this point, you have established the following foundation:
+At this point, you've established the following foundation:

 Continuous Improvement (Recommended)

-After completing the initial setup, you can further improve deliverability and gain operational visibility with these tools.
+After completing the initial setup, you can further enhance deliverability and operational visibility with these tools:

 Event Webhook